klausbetz/apple-identity-provider-keycloak/README.md

 ## Token exchange

+:point_right: If you are unsure whether you need token-exchange or not, check out the [wiki](https://github.com/klausbetz/apple-identity-provider-keycloak/wiki/Do-you-need-token%E2%80%90exchange%3F).

 Token exchange can be used to trade Apple tokens for Keycloak access- and refresh-tokens.
 This flow is mostly interesting for native applications like iOS apps, to provide native login options.